Quarantine Baking: Make it Healthy!

 Morselicious Low-Carb Carrot Cake (perfect for Easter)

-If you have a hankering for cookies, here is my easy to make chocolate chip cookie recipe.
+Who doesn’t love chocolate chip cookies?
+This will fast become a quarantine baking favorite: Here is my easy to make chocolate chip cookie recipe.
 Both the almond flour and Lakanto is available at Costco and have been plentiful during the run on staples.
 I find that all the healthy ingredients have been in stock so that’s a plus!
 I’ve been replacing the butter with avocado oil (also available at Costco) which makes it faster to make them and easier to blend.
 You don’t have to wait for the butter to soften.
 I usually use Lilly’s sugar-free chocolate chips, but you can use any that you’d like.

 If you’d like a something chocolaty to pop in your mouth, try these Truffle Balls.